c-stone/hub-batch/README.md

 After selecting the import file, Hub-Batch will begin publishing each of the pages found in the CSV.

 ### ROLLBACK
-Use this option to rollback published changes.
+Use this option to __Rollback__ published changes.
 This feature will revert any included pages 1 version.

 From terminal, run:
 ```